What We Are Saying

 Citizens Must Support Courageous Legislators.

 Fortunately there are three reasons for optimism.
-First, starting in 2012, state legislative elections will be determined under California’s new Top Two Primary and Citizens Redistricting Commission reforms, improving the odds of success for courageous problem solvers not beholden to special interests.
+First, state elections now incorporate California’s Top Two Primary and Citizens Redistricting Commission reforms, improving the odds of success for courageous problem solvers not beholden to special interests.
 Second, because some of those legislative races are determined by relatively small numbers of voters and amounts of money, concentrated political spending and activity by engaged citizens can have a real impact.
 And third, because 100 of the 120 seats are contested every two years, change can happen quickly.

 All that’s missing are courageous candidates and engaged citizens to support them.
-With independently-drawn election maps and open primaries, there is now an opportunity for courageous candidates to emerge.
-When they do, to help them win we will form an independent expenditure committee for the support of qualified candidates without regard to party or location.
-To help create a farm team of future state legislators, we will also support eligible local legislators, again without regard to party or location.
+With independently-drawn election maps and Top Two Primary, there is now an opportunity for courageous candidates to emerge.
+When they do, we will help them win with donations.
+To help create a farm team of future state legislators, we will also support eligible local leaders.

 In the words of Edmund Burke, for evil to happen all that’s necessary is for good people to do nothing.
 Our state’s governance will never turn around unless the good people of California start paying attention to the legislators who run our state.
 Start by learning who your state representatives are and how their votes match up with their words.
 And then demand courageous candidates who will tell the truth and govern for California.